VictoriaMetrics/VictoriaLogs/docs/victorialogs/vmalert.md

 [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/) to route requests of different types between datasources.
 See an example of a vmauth config for such routing below:

-vmalert should be configured with `-datasource.url=http://vmauth:8427/` to send queries to vmauth, and vmauth will route them to the specified destinations, as in the configuration examples below.
+vmalert should be configured with `-datasource.url=http://vmauth:8427/`, so all datasource requests go through vmauth. vmauth routes these requests to VictoriaMetrics or VictoriaLogs according to the request path, as shown in the examples below.

 #### Using VictoriaMetrics Single Node
 ```yaml